rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 This series is not about formal verification, types and correctness could be its own blog (or book) series, one I am not qualified to write.
 I will only point out that, gradual typing or not, in TS correctness and soundness are a baby thrown with the bath water.
-Making things conceptually easy at the cost of correctness (e.g. incorrect variance, unclear narrowing semantics in TS) should not be on the table.
+Making things conceptually easy at the cost of correctness (e.g. [_add_blank_target incorrect variance](2022-01-03-ts-types-part3.html#variance-problems), incorrect or at least very unclear [_add_blank_target narrowing semantics](2022-01-03-ts-types-part3.html#semantics-rejected-overlap)) should not be on the table.

 Subtle falsehoods can sometimes be more concerning than the obvious once.
 Here is a coding challenge:  There is a common belief that compilation flags like `strictNullChecks` prevent escaped `null` and `undefined`.
 Exploit the incorrectness of variance in TS to create a partial function that has `number` return type but returns `undefined` for some of its input parameter values.